dominikheinz/IntelligentMultiCut/README.md

 More detailed information can be found in **[Algorithms](#algorithms)**.
 This project was developed in three months for a university assignment.

+## Architecture

+### Model
+Every class that acts as model such as `User`, `MetaDta` etc can be found under `src/classes/models/` and can be used from a controller class.

+### Controller
+All controller classes are stored at `src/classes/controllers/`.
+Controller classes inherit from the base class and can access the core attributres (such as Config) of the parent.

+### View
+All classes related to the graphical user interface are stored here.
+Data is passed from the `View` to the `Controller` for further proceessing and returned to the GUI upon completion.

 ## Algorithms
 *Intelligent MultiCut* offers 4 different algorithms for different scenarios.
 Each algorithm is controlled via `AlgorithmController.py`.